artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 b.
 Identify the structural, data, and control hazards on the diagram, clearly marking them and explaining how the processor handles each one.

 c.
 Analyse the program on the Ripes simulator for the 5-stages processor and answer the following questions:
- - Generate in Ripes the pipeline diagram and confirm that your answer to item *a* is correct.
+ - Generate in Ripes the pipeline diagram and compare it with your answer to item *a*.
- - Show screenshots of the pipeline highlighting the different hazards and how they are handled.
+ - Show screenshots of the pipeline to explain how the different data/control hazards are handled.
  - Indicate the values of the data and control signals in cycle 5 of the program execution.